kanekou/snakes_utils/README.md

 # SnakesUtils

-SnakesUtils supports conversion from [SNAKES](https://snakes.ibisc.univ-evry.fr/) to data structures.
+SnakesUtils supports conversion from [SNAKES](https://snakes.ibisc.univ-evry.fr/) object to easy-to-use data structure.
 As a result, Petri nets can be handled easily!
 It is used in academia.